A person calculating with a blue calculator beside a yellow cup and potted plant on a wooden desk.

 3. Total compensation (wages + fringe benefits)

-Davis-Bacon Fringe Benefits Examples
+Examples of Fringe Benefits

 Example 1: Paying Fringe Benefits in Cash